-Contrast (Enhanced): 1.4.6 The visual presentation of text and images of text has a contrast ratio of at least 7:1, except for the following: • Large Text: Large-scale text and images of large-scale text have a contrast ratio of at least 4.5:1; • Incidental: Text or images of text that are part of an inactive user interface component, that are pure decoration, that are not visible to anyone, or that are part of a picture that contains significant other visual content, have no contrast requirement. • Logotypes: Text that is part of a logo or brand name has no minimum contrast requirement.
-(Level AAA) Fail (L) Low or No Background Audio: 1.4.7 For pre-recorded audio-only content that (1) contains primarily speech in the foreground, (2) is not an audio CAPTCHA or audio logo, and (3) is not vocalization intended to be primarily musical expression such as singing or rapping, at least one of the following is true: Understanding Success Criterion 1.4.7 No Background: The audio does not contain background sounds.
+Contrast (Enhanced): 1.4.6 The visual presentation of text and images of text has a contrast ratio of at least 7:1, except for the following: Large Text: Large-scale text and images of large-scale text have a contrast ratio of at least 4.5:1; Incidental: Text or images of text that are part of an inactive user interface component, that are pure decoration, that are not visible to anyone, or that are part of a picture that contains significant other visual content, have no contrast requirement.
+Logotypes: Text that is part of a logo or brand name has no minimum contrast requirement.
+Fail (L) (Level AAA) Low or No Background Audio: 1.4.7 For pre-recorded audio-only content that (1) contains primarily speech in the foreground, (2) is not an audio CAPTCHA or audio logo, and (3) is not vocalization intended to be primarily musical expression such as singing or rapping, at least one of the following is true: Understanding Success Criterion 1.4.7 No Background: The audio does not contain background sounds.
 Turn Off: The background sounds can be turned off.
 20 dB: The background sounds are at least 20 decibels lower than the foreground speech content, with the exception of occasional sounds that last for only one or two seconds.
 Not Applicable (N/A) Note: Per the definition of "decibel," background sound that meets this requirement will be approximately four times quieter than the foreground speech content.
 (Level AAA)

-Visual Presentation: 1.4.8 For the visual presentation of blocks of text, a mechanism is available to achieve the following: Understanding Success Criterion 1.4.8 Foreground and background colours can be selected by the user.
-Width is no more than 80 characters or glyphs (40 if CJK).
-Text is not justified (aligned to both the left and the right margins).
-Line spacing (leading) is at least space-and-a-half within paragraphs, and paragraph spacing is at least 1.5 times larger than the line spacing.
-Text can be resized without assistive technology up to 200 percent in a way that does not require the user to scroll horizontally to read a line of text on a full-screen window.
-(Level AAA) Pass (P) Images of Text (No Exception): 1.4.9 Images of text are only used for pure decoration or where a particular presentation of text is essential to the information being conveyed.
-Note: Logotypes (text that is part of a logo or brand name) are considered essential.
-(Level AAA) Pass (P) Reflow: (WCAG 2.1) 1.4.10 Content can be presented without loss of information or functionality, and without requiring scrolling in two dimensions for: Vertical scrolling content at a width equivalent to 320 CSS pixels; Horizontal scrolling content at a height equivalent to 256 CSS pixels.
-Except for parts of the content which require two-dimensional layout for usage or meaning.
-Note: 320 CSS pixels is equivalent to a starting viewport width of 1280 CSS pixels wide at 400% zoom.
-For web content which are designed to scroll horizontally (e.g. with vertical text), the 256 CSS pixels is equivalent to a starting viewport height of 1024px at 400% zoom.
-Note: Examples of content which require two-dimensional layout are images, maps, diagrams, video, games, presentations, data tables, and interfaces where it is necessary to keep toolbars in view while manipulating content.
-(Level AA) Pass (P)
+Visual Presentation: 1.4.8 For the visual presentation of blocks of text , a mechanism is available to achieve the following: Understanding Success Criterion 1.4.8 1.
+Foreground and background colours can be selected by the user.
+Width is no more than 80 characters or gippins (40 if CJK).
+Toyt is not justified (aligned to both the left and the right margins) Text is not justified (aligned to both the left and the right margins).
+Line spacing (leading) is at least space-and-a-half within paragraphs Pass (P) and paragraph spacing is at least 1.5 times larger than the line spacing.
+5. Text can be resized without assistive technology up to 200 percent in a way that does not require the user to scroll horizontally to read a line of text on a full-screen window .
+(Level AAA) Images of Text (No Exception): 1.4.9 Images of text are only used for pure decoration or where a particular presentation of text is essential to the information being conveyed.
+Pass (P) Note: Logotypes (text that is part of a logo or brand name) are considered essential.
+(Level AAA) Reflow: (WCAG 2.1) 1.4.10 Content can be presented without loss of information or functionality, and without requiring scrolling in two dimensions for : Vertical scrolling content at a width equivalent to 320 CSS pixels; Horizontal scrolling content at a height equivalent to 256 CSS pixels.
+Except for parts of the content which require two-dimensional layout for Note: 320 CSS pixels is equivalent to a starting viewport width of 1280 Pass (P) css pixels wide at 400% zoom.
+For web content which are designed to to a starting viewport height of 1024nx at 400% zoom Note: Examples of content which require two-dimensional layout are images, maps, diagrams, video, games, presentations, data tables, and interfaces where it is necessary to keep toolbars in view while manipulating content.
+(Level AA)